-Rather than obsess over a clear vision of future image, I invite the elegant clumsiness that results between the interaction of the rational and the instinctual.
-Through dedicated material investigation, artistic intent easily becomes eclipsed by the commitment to explore content through pertinent natural phenomena, automatism and the orchestration of catalysts within vibrant matter.
-There exists an overarching umbrella of phenomenological inquiry in my work, which keenly operates as an effective antidote to any hint at zombie formalism.
-Linked with a printing press, I am able to partially abandon the direct expression of self and embrace the unpredictability and indirect nature of the printing process.
-I view printing not so much as a series of technical steps trapped within a passive reproductive machine, but rather as an opportunity to activate variables, which divests printmaking from the drone of duplication and engages intrinsically with the technological ghost of alchemical processes inherent to the medium.
-When I make my own handmade paper, ink, or forage for materials, I view it as both a sculptural and socially conscious endeavor because each authentic material becomes just as important from a conceptual standpoint as what evolves pictorially.
-While the unconscious ‘id’ may conjure the idea or the ego may negotiate a particular vocalization, it is eventually the physical interaction with animate materials, which must communicate the aura of a tangible work of art.
-The constant reevaluation of this complex relationship is a major philosophical and conceptual underpinning to the work, requiring patience, dedication and trust through undoubted failure.
+Operating through a post-humanist paradigm, each new work functions as a material-centric physical decoding of pataphysics and cybernetics.
+I eagerly invite the dissonant confluence that results in fostering inquiries of both erudition and mysticism as an encouragement of pluralistic dialog, slow looking, and transdisciplinary discourse.
+When working with a printing press or alternative matrix, I am able to partially abandon the direct expression of self and embrace the unpredictability and indirect nature of the printing process as an intercessory mechanism.
+I view printing not only as a series of operations within a system guided towards multiplicity but also as an opportunity to activate variables, which divests printmaking from the drone of reproductive duplication and engages intrinsically with alchemical catalysts inherent to the medium.
+When I sustainably form handmade paper, ink, paint, or forage for materials, I view each new activity as an intra-active emergence of content.
+While the unconscious ‘id’ may conjure the idea or my ego may negotiate a particular vocalization, specific materials and processes regulate the work and communicate in concert with my own voice.
+The constant reevaluation of this complex relationship is a major philosophical and conceptual underpinning to the work, requiring patience, dedication, and trust through undoubted failure.

 University of California-Santa Cruz, Santa Cruz, CA